NajiElKotob/CompTIA-Data-Plus/README.md

 # Domains
 -----
 ## Data Concepts and Environments
+* **Delta load** is the process of extracting only the new data added to a table since the last successful load.
 ### Identify basic concepts of data schemas and dimensions
 #### Databases
 * Relational